 And why wouldn’t we?
 No longer just for the stiff-upper-lip set, tweed has successfully managed to shrug off its dowdy reputation and is full of character and heritage – ideal for the main man of the day.
 As the groom, wearing yours as a three-piece will have more impact, and all you’ll need to do is pair it with a shirt in a complementary shade and perhaps a floral tie and pocket square to contrast with the tweed.

 Indeed it does.
-We’ve also given this traditional textured fabric a contemporary spin in shades of raspberry, blue, oatmeal or sage.
-It’s a modern riff on a timeless classic if ever there was one and is definitely something to consider for the more adventurous grooms out there.
+We’ve also given this traditional textured fabric a contemporary spin in shades of khaki, light blue and olive.
+It’s a modern riff on a timeless classic if ever there was one, and is definitely something to consider for the more adventurous grooms out there.

 Set off your tweed suit by contrasting it with a plain white shirt and a soft-hued tie, or double down on its bold colour by wearing it with patterns in the same shade, like a striped shirt or polka dot accessories – today’s tweed is nothing if not versatile.